PFML frequently asked questions for employers

 Employers are also responsible for managing any payments made to an employee that exceed the employee’s IAWW.
 DFML is not involved in the repayment process for top off overages.
 This process is solely the responsibility of the employer and the employee.

-Does this impact employees whose leave started before November 1, 2023?
+Does top off impact employees whose leave started before November 1, 2023?

-Ongoing PFML leaves that were filed before November 1, 2023, are not eligible to be topped off under these new rules.
+Ongoing PFML leaves that were filed before November 1, 2023, are not eligible to be topped off.

-The employee may still file an application for PFML benefits.
-If the employee receives combined employer provided benefits and PFML benefits greater than the employee's IAWW, the employer is responsible for managing any payments made to the employee that exceeds the employee’s IAWW.
+Employees may still file a PFML application, provided that they did not already receive full salary replacement.
+If an employee receives combined employer provided benefits and PFML benefits greater than the employee's IAWW, the employer is responsible for managing any payments made to the employee that exceeds the employee’s IAWW.
 Employees are responsible for working with their employer to make sure that the combined weekly sum of PTO and PFML benefits does not exceed an employee’s IAWW.

 No, it is up to employers to oversee the use of topping off and manage employee time while on PFML.
 Management of topping off benefits is between you and your employees.
 It is important to let them know what is offered and when, so employees do not report these benefits on their application for benefits.